 One of her fun tasks for JSPF is to provide writers prompts for Jane's Stories' Book Buzz, a club dedicated to bringing readers together with writers.

-In addition to the contests, Judy has had the short story "Izzy" published in The Letter I Have Never Sent You and Other Stories from America and Beyond and another, "The Sun Houzi Monkey," will appear in the upcoming anthology Many in One and Other Stories.
+In addition to the contests, Judy has had the short story "Izzy" published in The Letter I Have Never Sent You and Other Stories from America and Beyond and two others, "The Sun Houzi Monkey" and "Win-Win" will appear in the upcoming anthology Many in One and Other Stories.
 Both are from Royallite Publishers.

 "Sonnie" & "Gingy"